Vietnam.vn - Nền tảng quảng bá Việt Nam

-People in the remote areas grow hybrid acacia, forest owners can easily make billions.
+People in the mountainous areas grow hybrid acacia, forest owners can easily make billions of dollars.

 Việt NamViệt Nam11/11/2024

-Recently, people in sub-zone 34, Dong Hung B commune, An Minh district, Kien Giang province have continuously requested to plant hybrid acacia trees to replace cajuput trees whose prices are falling.
+Recently, people in sub-zone 34, Dong Hung B commune, An Minh district, Kien Giang province have continuously requested to plant hybrid acacia trees to replace the cajuput trees whose price is falling.
 Why do people in the countryside like to plant hybrid acacia trees?

 Mr. Tran Hong Dao, residing in An Minh district, Kien Giang province (white shirt, front row) proposed that Kien Giang province allow people to plant hybrid acacia trees instead of cajuput trees to earn income - Photo: BUU DAU